ARM-software/LLVM-embedded-toolchain-for-Arm/README.md

 ```

 See [Migrating from Arm GNU Toolchain](https://github.com/ARM-software/LLVM-embedded-toolchain-for-Arm/blob/main/docs/migrating.md)
-for advise on using the LLVM Embedded Toolchain with existing projects
+for advice on using the LLVM Embedded Toolchain with existing projects
 relying on the Arm GNU Toolchain.

 ## Building from source